The Best CPU Benchmarking Software For 2023

 Another highly popular benchmarking tool for both CPUs and GPUs is 3DMark.
 This software has been around since 1998.
 That means decades of testing, so you can imagine the scope of their database of users and different systems that you can compare to your rig.

-Some of the benchmarks to try include Time Spy (DirectX 12 benchmark to give any GPU a tough run for its money, Time Spy Extreme (the same test at 4K), Fire Strike (DirectX 11 benchmark, and a few additional.
+Some of the benchmarks to try include Time Spy (DirectX 12 benchmark to give any GPU a demanding run for its money, Time Spy Extreme (the same test at 4K), Fire Strike (DirectX 11 benchmark, and a few additional.

 Geekbench 5